EyeTribe/tet-csharp-samples/README.md

 Changelog
 ----
+0.9.35 (2014-05-20)

+- Updated license
+- Calibration result null check in the calibration sample
+- Updated C# SDK
+- Fixed stability issue in the calibration runner
+- Calibration aborts if the Tracker is disconnected
+- minor performance improvements

 0.9.27 (2014-02-12)

 - Restyled and documented hard-coded values for device caps
 - De-normalized calibration targets in calibration runner
 - Setting opacity for the red background image when updating the background in TrackBox